 How to Build Stairs: Stringers Are Your Stair’s Foundation

 The way your stairs feel underfoot, and the ease with which you can climb them, depends on the shape and installation of notched pieces called “stringers”.
 The design, layout and anchoring of stringers are all crucial steps in any stair building job.
 Stringers are angled pieces that are notched to hold the stair treads that you walk on.
 Cutting stringers accurately is key, and it all begins by measuring the height of one floor surface above another.
-Let’s say that works out to be a total rise of 9 feet, or 108″ in our example.
+Let’s say that works out to be a total rise of 9 feet, or 108″ in this example.
 That’s pretty typical for a home with 8-foot ceilings and the usual sort of second floor joists.

 In the stair building trade, the word “rise” refers to the height of each individual stair tread above or below its neighbour.
 “Run” describes each stair tread’s front-to-back width, ignoring any overhang along the front.
 For safe and comfortable stairs, the width of each tread plus the height of each riser should equal 18 inches, with the rise being somewhat smaller than the run.
 Some carpenters call this the 18-inch rule, though it’s more like a suggestion since you can fudge a bit in either direction and still get good stairs that feel comfortable to walk on.
 Following the spirit of this rule leads to a staircase that’s comfortable to use and safely proportioned.
 That’s the important thing.